Pre-close period briefing

 3i Infrastructure plc ("3i Infrastructure" or "the Company") will be holding discussions with analysts and investors ahead of its close period for the year ending 31 March 2009.

 This statement sets out the information for the period from 1 April 2008 to 26 March 2009 that will be covered in those discussions.
 3i Infrastructure expects to announce its results for the year ending 31 March 2009 in early May 2009.

 Peter Sedgwick, Chairman of 3i Infrastructure, said:

-The Company will be reporting its results for the year to 31 March 2011 in early May, including its net asset value as at that date.
+3i Infrastructure will issue its results for the year to 31 March 2009, including the net asset value as at that date, in early May 2009.

 For further information please contact:

-This statement aims to give an indication of material events and transactions that have taken place during the period from 1 April 2010 to 30 March 2011 and their impact on the financial position of 3i Infrastructure plc.
-These indications reflect the Board's current view.
+This statement aims to give an indication of 3i Infrastructure''s performance and development from 1 April 2008 to 26 March 2009.
+These indications reflect the Board''s current view.
 They are subject to a number of risks and uncertainties and could change.
-Factors which could cause or contribute to such differences include, but are not limited to, general economic and market conditions and specific factors affecting the financial prospects or performance of individual investments within the portfolio of 3i Infrastructure plc.
+In particular, an important element in the determination of the Company''s results for the period to 31 March 2009 is the detailed valuation exercise being carried out on its investment portfolio as at that date.
+The final results for the period to 31 March 2009, due to be reported in May 2009, may differ accordingly.
+Factors which could cause or contribute to such differences include, but are not limited to, general economic and market conditions and specific factors affecting the financial prospects or performance of individual investments within 3i Infrastructure''s portfolio.